 Nested Learning as Meta-Architecture

-The deeper insight: Google's Nested Learning paper frames this as a model-internal paradigm.
+Google's Nested Learning paper frames this as a model-internal paradigm.
 But the pattern is more general—it appears at every layer of the AI stack where components learn or adapt at different rates.

 The Universal Challenge